Frequently Asked Questions

 We do not mark up any of our vacation packages, all of which are fully customizable.

-We confirm reservations with only a 30% deposit and you can change or cancel your trip without fee or penalty up until 45 days prior to travel.
+We confirm reservations with a deposit as low as 10%, and you can change or cancel your trip without fee or penalty up until 31 days prior to travel with out low cost, Worry-Free Cancellation Waiver.

 You should come to Alaska to experience untouched wilderness and jaw-dropping scenery.
 To witness the magnificent Aurora Borealis dancing across the starry Arctic sky.
 To see diverse wildlife on land and in the sea.
 To immerse yourself in Alaska Native cultures and their modern subsistence lifestyles.